axibase/atsd/api/data/series/group.md

 ### Group Aggregation

-By default, the `group` function is applied at all unique sample times from the merged series.
+By default, the `group` function is applied to all unique sample times from the merged series.
-To split values into periods, specify period.
+To split values into periods, specify a period.

 ```json
 [